Caijsa Hennemann

+Career

 She started playing tennis at the age of seven.
-Personal Interests: Football (Gais), tennis and other sports, favourite tennis player: Maria Sharapova.
+Her favourite tennis player was Maria Sharapova.

-Hennemann had a successful junior career.
-She managed to reach the final of the European Tennis Championship both as a 16- and 18-year-old.
-Played all junior Grand Slams and in 2019 went to the quarterfinals of the French Open, where she lost to Qinwen Zheng 1-6 6-3 3-6.
 As a junior, Hennemann was ranked best as world No. 30.
+She reached the final of the European Tennis Championship both as a 16- and 18-year-old.
+She played all junior Grand Slam tournaments, and in 2019, advanced to the quarterfinals of the French Open, where she lost to Zheng Qinwen in three sets.